 Furthermore, Meiji is well-known as a major confectionery manufacturer in Japan, with the focus lying on the production of chocolate.
 Its portfolio encompasses filled and covered products, as well as bean to bar chocolate.
 At the forefront stands the in-house brand ‘meiji THE Chocolate’.

 Even though Japan is known for its lively foodservice sector offering freshly prepared meals, the shift of the Japanese lifestyle towards long working hours coupled with less time spent at home favored a growing packaged ready-meal market.
-In particular, frozen food products are gaining in popularity among consumers, with a survey revealing that the majority consume frozen food at least two to three times a month.
+However, a reversed trend can be observed in recent years.